OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x20-2.md

 To reveal the actually used version, you can observe the traffic on the network, which will show the version the application and the server agreed on.

-If static analysis is not possible, analyzing the used TLS version on a network level can be a possible way of revealing an insecure verson.
+If static analysis is not possible, analyzing the used TLS version on a network level can be a possible way of revealing an insecure version.

 ## Steps